 9) Aerate-Aerate the root zone around trees, and remove any grass growing close to the tree base.
 Grass takes nutrients needed by the tree.

-10) Spray-Spray an anti-desiccant on smaller evergreens, it should help lessen the damage of winds and sun.
+10) Spray-Spray an anti-desiccant on smaller evergreens, it should help lessen the damage of winds and sun over the winter.

 A tree is not a short term investment.
 If done right, that young tree will add value to your home, cut heating and cooling costs, provide food/shelter for birds or animals and reduce the amount of carbon dioxide in the environment.

 Links for tree care and required permits:Right of Way Tree Pruning Permit

 Please contact the Forestry department with your concerns before applying for a permit.
 Most of the time, the work you would like to have performed can be done by city staff at no cost to the homeowner.
 However, if the issue is time sensitive, or you simply do not want to wait for city staff to address the issue, please fill out a permit so the arborist can review what you would like to do.
 Please not the only ISA Certified Arborists are approved to work on city trees.
 Please ensure the company you plan to hire has a certified arborist on staff.Wood Cutting Permit